-While braces may be what first pops into your head when discussing orthodontics, there’s a whole world of other appliances that may become important for you or your loved one’s treatment plan here at DeMaio Orthodontics.
+While braces may be what first pops into your head when discussing orthodontics, there’s a whole world of other appliances that may become important for your or your loved one’s orthodontic treatment plan here at DeMaio Orthodontics.
 Our goal is always to leave patients with highly successful and lasting improvements that stand the test of time!
 To learn more about these appliances or schedule a first appointment with Dr. DeMaio, just contact us in Greenfield, Northampton, or Amherst.

 These orthodontic appliances could be recommended before, during, or after traditional treatment with braces – it just depends on each smile’s unique situation.
 Rest assured that Dr. DeMaio will always explain these recommendations clearly and concisely with patients and/or parents so that everyone feels confident that it’s the best decision.
 Here are a few of the common devices we use: